tehbilly/rex-actions/README.md

 > will be used to automatically switch to the correct version when you `cd` into the repository.
 Additionally, this
 > `.node-version` file is used by GitHub Actions in any `actions/setup-node` actions.
 >
-> If you're using [Volta](https://volta.sh) there is no need to do anything, as it will automatically detect the correct
+> If you're using [Volta](https://volta.sh) there is no need to do anything, as it will handle obtaining and using the correct
 > version.

 1. :hammer_and_wrench: Install the dependencies